Studying Undergraduate Archaeology

 Archaeologists use the evidence from the last three million years to investigate what it means to be human.
 Archaeology's long perspective provides unique insights into the developments that have shaped our modern world, helping us to understand issues that are critical for our future, such as migration, inequality, climate change, food security and conflict.
-As a student of archaeology, you will catch tantalising glimpses of vanished cultures and societies that were very different from our own, and you will gain a sense of the extraordinary diversity of human experience and knowledge.
+As a student of archaeology, you will catch tantalising glimpses of vanished cultures and societies that were very different from our own.
+Through exploring the past you will gain a sense of the extraordinary diversity of human experience and knowledge.

 Studying Archaeology is fun, challenging and rewarding.
 However, not everyone who studies Archaeology chooses to pursue a career in the subject.
 Some find employment in the archaeological profession, heritage sector and museums, but many have used their transferable skills to excel as business and industry entrepreneurs, policymakers in arts and education, journalists, civil servants, cultural critics and tourism leaders.